Services

 Formal Kinship Care

 In this situation, children are placed in the legal custody of the State by a judge, and the child welfare agency then works toward placing the children with relatives.
 The child welfare agency, acting on behalf of the State, has legal custody of the children and relatives have physical custody.
-Family and child welfare workers collaborate to make legal decisions about the children and the child welfare agency ensures the children are attending school, receiving adequate medical care and they also oversee visits with parents or siblings.
+Family and child welfare workers collaborate to make legal decisions about the children.
+The child welfare agency ensures the children are attending school, receiving adequate medical care, and they also oversee visits with parents or siblings.
 Formal kinship care is most like certified foster parenting in that relative caregivers are certified/approved and have rights and responsibilities similar to those of nonrelative foster parents.

 [Source: www.childwelfare.gov]